 The change to super-automatics was one of their worst transgressions in my mind, but certainly not the only one.
 There’s also the drift away from coffee itself, towards “coffee-related” products.

-In August 1994, Pepsi and Starbucks publicly announced the formation of the North American Coffee Partnership, with the goal of creating new coffee-related products for mass distribution, including cold coffee drinks in a bottle or can."(Schultz, 1999)
+In August 1994, Pepsi and Starbucks publicly announced the formation of the North American Coffee Partnership, with the goal of creating new coffee-related products for mass distribution, including cold coffee drinks in a bottle or can."(Schultz, 1999, p.
+18)

 These bottled and canned drinks are made from a synthesized coffee extract, not coffee itself:

 It was wild: a coffee company, hiring scientists and investing millions in R & D. It’s a long way from espresso.
 It’s a long way from immunology.
 What it wasn’t far from was the market.
-(Emphasis mine)(Schultz, 1999)
+(Emphasis mine)(Schultz, 1999, p.
+18)

 It’s a long way from espresso indeed.